-“If you shut up, I’ll get this last sentence done,” I say, and two seconds later I hit send.
-“I can’t believe we’re going to do this.”
+“If you shut up, I’ll get this last sentence done.”
+Two seconds later I hit send.
+“I can’t believe we’re doing this.”

 “Marlene, over in HR said it was a total blast,” Janine says.

 “Oh, well now that’s a ringing endorsement.
-Marlene has no life anything would be a blast for her,” I say, closing my computer and reaching under my desk to haul out my gym bag.”
+Marlene has no life, anything would be a blast for her.”
+I shut my computer down and reach under my desk hauling out my gym bag.”

 “Don’t be cruel,” Janine says, reprimanding me with her eyes.
 “Did you remember to bring your swimming costume?”

 “Yes, I have my bathing suit,” I say, emphasizing the words in an effort to remind Janine that as cute as her British accent is the only time Americans wear a costume is on Halloween.
 “But just so we’re clear,” I continue, “the idea of a spin class under water strikes me as a little unsanitary.”

 “Unsanitary?
 How so?”
 Janine asks.

 ” I just think public pools in general lack the necessary amount of chlorine to kill the kind of germs they’re up against.
 I mean just think about it, a bunch of people in the water, pedaling hard, on heavy machinery, and sweating their brains out.
 It’s a little gross if you ask me,” I say, turning off my office lights and heading toward the elevator.

 Janine tugs me toward the elevators.
 “We’re going to have fun.
 Trust me,” Janine says.